browserengineering/book/book/animations.md

 it overlaps another layer that is doing so.
-The `can_merge` method on a `CompositedLayer` just checks whether the layer is *not* animating animating anything^[i.e., it is only a `CompositedLayer` because of overlap with something earlier] *and* the chunk does not require animation.
+The `can_merge` method on a `CompositedLayer` just checks whether the layer is *not* animating animating anything^[i.e., it is only a `CompositedLayer` because of overlap with something earlier.] *and* the chunk does not require animation.

 ``` {.python}
 def do_compositing(display_list, skia_context,